-Using your own designs you can create stunning, bespoke women's trousers, UK made to order, in a selection of sizes and high-quality fabrics.
-What's more, you can also design your own leggings, shorts, pyjamas, in fact, any form of bottom half covering with two individual legs.
+Using your own designs you can create stunning, custom trousers for women and custom leggings, UK made to order, in a selection of sizes and high-quality fabrics.
+What's more, you can also design your own leggings, shorts, pyjamas, in fact, any form of bottom half-covering with two individual legs.
 Custom ladies printed trousers and leggings are a truly spectacular way to display your work, truly bringing each piece to life.

 The birth of the trousers

 The first appearance of trousers in recorded history is in Western Europe, among the nomadic steppe-people.
 Archaeological evidence does point to the fact that both men and women wore them in this context.
 These were people of nomadic empires, from the Eurasian Steppe who appear in history as those that invaded Europe, the Middle East and China.
 At this very early time in history, trousers were worn as a general unisex garment.
 However, for the majority of modern history, the wearing of trousers was restricted solely to men.